team10summer2019/project/README.md

 In the game use the commands Enter to cycle through the rooms in the array list, <BR>

-Commands:  help, map, quit, left, right, down, up. <BR>
+Commands:  help, map, quit, left, right, down, up, take, open, escape. <BR>

 Commands are case insensitive.
 "Map" displays a static map of the maze.
 "Quit" exits the main loop and terminates the program.
 The player moves around the map using the commands "Up","Down","Left",Right" where